Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders

-It can be found from Tab.\ref{cutcross1} and Tab.\ref{cutcross2} that the total cross sections of the extrinsic $b$-quark mechanism are comparable to those of the gluon-gluon fusion mechanism.
-The large cross section of the extrinsic $b$-quark mechanism mainly comes from the small $p_T$ region.
-In order to illustrate this point more clearly, we draw the transverse momentum distributions of $B^{(*)}_s$ in Figs.(\ref{fig1}) and (\ref{fig2}), which shows obviously that in a smaller $p_T$ region, the extrinsic $b$-quark mechanism is greater than that of the gluon-gluon fusion mechanism.
-However it drops down much more quickly with the increment of $p_T$, and then in a larger $p_T$ region, the contribution from the extrinsic $b$-quark mechanism is lower than that of the gluon-gluon fusion mechanism.
+Moreover, in order to illustrate this point clearly, we draw the transverse momentum $p_T$ distributions of $B^{(*)}_s$ in Fig.(\ref{fig1}) for LHC with $\sqrt S=8.0$ TeV and $\sqrt S=14.0$ TeV, and Fig.(\ref{fig2}) for Tevatron with $\sqrt{S}=1.96$ TeV.
+For the extrinsic heavy quark mechanisms, they are $2\to2$ subprocesses, and it is reasonable that the dominant distributions are in small $p_T$ regions.
+These figures show obviously that in small $p_T$ region, the contribution of the extrinsic $b$-quark and $s$-quark mechanisms is greater than that of the gluon-gluon fusion mechanism.
+However, it drops down quickly with the increment of $p_T$, and in large $p_T$ region, the contribution from the extrinsic strange and bottom mechanisms will be highly suppressed than that of the gluon-gluon fusion mechanism.

-Further more, it can be found that the gluon distribution of CTEQ6HQ is always smaller than that of CTEQ6L, especially in small $x$ region, so the total cross section for the gluon-gluon fusion under the GM-VFNS is smaller than that under the FFNS.
-Since $x$ may reach to much smaller region at LHC than at TEVATRON, the difference between these two schemes is bigger at LHC than that at TEVATRON.
-Tab.\ref{cutcross1} and Tab.\ref{cutcross2} show this point clearly.
-For example for the production of $B_c$, when $p_{Tcut}=4$ GeV, it can be found that at LHC, the total cross section for the gluon-gluon fusion under the GM-VFNS is only $56\%$ of that of FFNS; while at TEVATRON, such ratio raises up to $75\%$.
-This shows that when taking the extrinsic $b$-quark mechanism into account for the GM-VFNS, one can shrink the gap between the GM-VFNS and the FFNS results to a certain degree.